 Map of Where to Stay in Israel

-It probably comes as no surprise that Jerusalem is our top vote for the overall best city in Israel.
-Jerusalem has ancient religious significance to Judaism, Islam, and Christianity.
-It is also home to important religious sites such as Western Wall, Temple Mount, Dome of the Rock, the Church of the Holy Sepulchre, and al-Aqsa Mosque.
-As you can probably tell from that list of major religious sites, Jerusalem is one of the world’s greatest cities and is packed with incredible things to do and to see, which can make it hard to know where to stay in Jerusalem.
+It probably comes as no surprise that Jerusalem is my top vote for the overall best city in Israel.
+Honestly, I freaking love Jerusalem… I am not AT ALL religious but there’s something undeniably powerful about this ancient city.
+Jerusalem has major religious significance to Judaism, Islam, and Christianity.
+It is also home to important religious sites such as the Western Wall, Temple Mount, Dome of the Rock, the Church of the Holy Sepulchre, and al-Aqsa Mosque.

 Best Places to Stay in Jerusalem

+Alright folks, listen up!
+Here’s a bit of insider knowledge gold for you.
 When staying in Jerusalem, you are definitely going to want to stay in the Old Town or as close to the Old Town as possible.
-Stick close to the top sites in Jerusalem and you’ll find yourself immersed in some of the most picturesque neighborhoods that Jerusalem has to offer!
+Stick close to the top sites in Jerusalem and you’ll find yourself immersed in some of the most picturesque, quaint, cute, fun and quirky neighborhoods that Jerusalem has to offer!

 Best Airbnb in Jerusalem – Best Jewish Quarter Apartment

 The Dead Sea is hands down one of the best areas to stay in Israel if you are traveling with your family.
 The Dead Sea is actually a salt lake that sits between Jordan and Israel in what is known as the Jordan Rift Valley.
-Also, the Dead Sea is the lowest place on Earth, dwelling a whopping 434 meters below sea level.
+Also, the Dead Sea is the lowest place on Earth, dwelling a whopping 434 meters below sea level which is pretty cool.

 Besides seeing the Dead Sea itself, the Ein Geri Nature Reserve is amazing to hike through.
 It is filled with freshwater pools, waterfalls, and amazing animals like wild ibexes.
-The kids are sure to love seeing these dazzling animals in their natural habitats!
+Kids and kidults alike are sure to love seeing these dazzling animals in their natural habitats!